 Data editor and lecturer in Italy

 Jacopo Ottaviani is an ICFJ Knight Fellow and works as data editor at Code for Africa.
-He is currently building the StoryLab, the first African/European team of developers, designers and reporters working together to run special journalism projects.
+He is busy building the first African/European team of developers, designers and reporters to produce quality journalism and develop digital tools for media.

 He is experienced in data journalism, digital cartography, immersive storytelling and transnational data projects, and builds narratives and visualisations around data and fieldwork.